Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Beyond friendship, Bible college provides a rare environment for forming strategic ministry partnerships.
 Many missionaries, church planters, and pastoral teams begin their journey in Bible school classrooms.
 When vision and values align, God may use these relationships to launch impactful ministry endeavors.

 Acts 13 describes how Paul and Barnabas were set apart by the Holy Spirit for missionary work together—two leaders with different gifts, unified in purpose.
-Ministry partnerships thrive when there is shared submission to God’s leading, clear communication, and mutual respect.
+Ministry partnerships thrive when there is shared submission to God's leading, clear communication, and mutual respect.
+Start exploring ministry collaboration even as a student.
+Participate in group ministry projects, church internships, or mission trips together.

 Mentorship and Intergenerational Relationships